 - 2 How Can Arthritis Pain in Hands Interfere With Daily Activities?

-- 3 Pain Relief for Arthritis in Hands: Natural Ways to Calm Inflammation and Discomfort
+- 3 Pain Relief for Arthritis in Hands: Ways to Calm Your Discomfort With Nature’s Help

 - 3.1 1.
 Move gently and often